yortch/openshiftv3-rhoar-workshop/Lab-4-SpringBoot-Noun_Service.md

 ![](./images/4-1/vscode-02-build_success.png)

-### Deploying to OpenShift
+## Deploying to OpenShift

-#### Building a Docker container for OpenShift
+### Building a Docker container for OpenShift

 We will use the Fabric8 Maven Plugin to deploy our application to OpenShift.
 The fabric8 plugin is already part of your pom.xml.
-Check out lines 214-226:

 ```xml